Matae300/Challenge-01/README.md

 ## Credits

-Matheus Almeida
+Matheus Almeida.

-## License
+License

-MIT Liscense
+This project is licensed under the MIT License.